bionanoimaging/bionanoimaging.github.io/research.md

 This projects could be a basis for further projects such as internships.
 [See this page](/open_positions) for other projects ideas.

-Also see this [Software page](/software) for details on our developed packages.
+Also see this [Software page](/software) for details on our developed packages or this [gadget page](/toolsForLab) for details on our developed gadgets.

 ## Selected projects
 * [Snapshot hyperspectral imaging for plasmon biosensors](/projects/plasmonSensing)